 Spike felt a slow grin spread across his face.
 "Red, did I ever tell you that I love you?"

-"Oh.
-Cool."
-She sobered suddenly.
+She sobered slightly.
 "There's just one catch.
 We need three witches to do the spell."

 "So?
 Hire one.
 There must be another witch somewhere in Sunnydale."